ikaplunvmc/try-lipstick/README.md

 1. Kick off a sample pig job by running `vagrant ssh -c ./run-example-pig-script.sh`.
 This will execute the provided example pig script which publishes job information to Lipstick.

 1. Point your web browser at `http://127.0.0.1:8080/lipstick-1.0`.
 You should see the Lipstick home page with your job running.
-Click on this job to see indepth information about he Pig script and its associated Hadoop jobs.
+Click on this job to see in-depth information about the Pig script and its associated Hadoop jobs.